LibrePass/LibrePass-Docs/docs/api/collection.md

 # Collection Endpoint

-## Collection

 The `Collection` endpoint manages operations related to user collections in the LibrePass application.
 This includes inserting new collections, retrieving all collections, fetching a specific collection, updating a collection, and deleting a collection.

-### Endpoints
+## Endpoints

-#### Save Collection
+### Save Collection

+Update or create a new collection for the authenticated user.

 **Endpoint:** `PUT /api/collection`

-**Description:** Updates or creates a new collection for the authenticated user.

 **Request:**